-Biotechnology encompasses several science disciplines, including cell biology, chemistry, physics, microbiology, molecular biology, genetics, genomics, proteomics, biochemistry and bioinformatics.
-The interdisciplinary nature of biotechnology has contributed to an expanding number of biotechnological applications ranging from, for example, the development and production of safe, commercially viable goods and services; to applications in agriculture and food production; medical healthcare; bioremediation; diagnostics and forensics; and academic and commercial research.
-To meet the demands of this high-growth career field, graduates of Biotechnology - Advanced programs are prepared to engage in an extensive range of activities related to research, laboratory techniques, quality assurance and quality control, as well as new biotechnology product development and commercialization.
-Graduates of Biotechnology - Advanced programs have employment opportunities in diverse bio-based sectors, such as medical healthcare and pharmaceutical medicines and vaccines; DNA forensics; agriculture and nutrition; food and beverage bioprocesses; environmental protection and bioremediation; and household and industrial product development and manufacturing.
+Biotechnology encompasses several science disciplines, including cell biology, chemistry, physics, microbiology, molecular biology, genetics, genomics, proteomics, biochemistry, and bioinformatics\.
+The interdisciplinary\ nature of biotechnology has contributed to an expanding number of biotechnological applications ranging from, for example, the development and production of safe, commercially viable goods and services; to applications in agriculture and food production; medical healthcare; bioremediation; diagnostics and forensics; and academic and commercial research.
+To meet the demands of this high-growth career field, Biotechnology graduates are prepared to engage in an extensive range of activities, under supervision, related to research, laboratory techniques, quality control and new biotechnology product development.
+Graduates of Biotechnology programs have employment opportunities in diverse biobased sectors, such as medical healthcare and pharmaceutical medicines and vaccines; DNA forensics; agriculture and nutrition; food and beverage bioprocesses; environmental protection and bioremediation; and household and industrial product development and manufacturing.

-Because employers are interested in employees with a broad base of skills, graduates of these programs may wish to pursue further education.
+There are opportunities for graduates to pursue further educational or professional qualifications.
 Through articulation agreements between the colleges, universities and professional organizations, graduates may be granted credits toward relevant degrees or certification.
 Students should contact their individual colleges for further details on a college's articulation agreements with other institutions or professional associations.

-In Canada, the national and provincial associations of professionals working in this field have also created, published and endorsed educational standards that define an entry level requirement for graduates who wish to enter this profession.
+In Canada, the national and provincial associations of professionals working in this field have created, published and endorsed educational standards that define an entry-level requirement for graduates who wish to enter this profession.
 The program standard that follows is based on those detailed requirements as well as input from appropriate stakeholders in a broad-based consultative process.

-See glossary
+\ See glossary

-Synopsis of the Vocational Learning Outcomes Biotechnology - Advanced (Ontario College Advanced Diploma)
+Synopsis of the Vocational Learning Outcomes Biotechnology (Ontario College Diploma)